 I saw Kathy for the first time a day after she was born.
-Kathy’s parents recently moved about 2 hours away, to Camden from Fairfield, Maine.
+Her parents recently moved about two hours away to Camden, Maine.

-I knew Kathy’s parents (Kingsley and Margaret Strout) when they first arrived in Fairfield, as Kathy’s father was the Methodist minister at the church where I was member of, and remaining lifelong friends for over 50 years.
+I knew Kathy’s parents (Kingsley and Margaret Strout) when they first arrived in Fairfield, as Kathy’s father was the Methodist minister at the church I was a member.
+We remained lifelong friends for over 50 years.

-I admired both Kathy’s mother and father very much.
-Kathy’s mother was physically handicapped due to an illness, yet she would not let that interfere with living the fullest life possible.
+I admired Margaret and Kingsley very much.
+Kathy’s mother was physically handicapped from a recent illness that would effect her for the rest of her life, yet she would never let that interfere with living the fullest life possible.
 She participated in everything.
-I admired her father, because he was so patient and caring to Margaret—and to everybody, for that matter.
+I admired her father, because he was so patient kind, and caring to Margaret—and to everybody, for that matter.

 I was born in Athens, Maine on a farm my (paternal) grandfather built.
 During the depression era, my parents lost the farm.

-On the day of interviewing, I entered and sat down to talk to who would be my immediate boss.
-The first question was, “why be here?” to which I replied, “I don’t know” …
+On the day of interviewing, I entered and sat down to talk with the person who would be my immediate boss.
+His first question was, “why be here?” to which I replied, “I don’t know” …

 “Well that leaves me out.
-It’s been 11 years since I’ve practiced this.”
+It’s been 11 years since I’ve done that.”

 “Oh, you can pick that up quick enough,” he tells me….

-During this time, I received a call from the Business Office in Waterville.
+During this time, I received a call from the Waterville Business Office, asking if I’d like a position in their office.
 I didn’t think I would care to work in this department, and said I was not interested.
 The individual I talked with persuaded me by saying that it would make more sense to work in the town I lived in.
-So, I accepted a position as service rep, answering the phone, any calls for any questions from customers.
-Then later became supervisor, until retirement.
+So, I accepted a position as service rep, answering the phone, any calls and any questions from customers.
+I later became supervisor, until retirement.

 Retirement came early, at 59, due to the business office closing.
 After 40 years of service I was given an early retirement package offer.

-I cared for both parents just prior to retirement, then both came to live with me afterwards.
+I cared for both parents just prior to retirement, who then came to live with me afterwards.

-5 years before retirement, I was involved in infant hearing project, that testing newborns for hearing so they could be treated right away instead of waiting.
+5 years before retirement, I was involved in infant hearing project, that testing newborns for hearing so they could be treated right away instead of having to wait.
 The doctor in charge wanted the Pioneers to do its paperwork.
 I co-chaired this project with the doctor for 11 years

-Another volunteer program also took place at the hospital: a children’s visitation program, for children who were going in to the hospital, and what happens when they are in the hospital.
-We had school buses of kids coming in, and we would set up a room to be like a regular hospital room, and the children and we would act out roles of nurse and patient.
+Another volunteer program also took place at the hospital: a children’s visitation program, for children who were going in to the hospital, to learn what happens when they are in the hospital.
+We had school buses of kids coming in, and we would set up a room to be like a regular hospital room.
+The volunteers and the children would act out roles of nurse and patient.

 I have always loved children and being a part of their lives.